-Section 3.04 Conflict Resolution & Management
+Section 3.04: Conflict Resolution & Management

 For VA to be effective and efficient in achieving its goals the organization must have clear objectives and a shared vision of what it is striving to achieve.
 Therefore, there must be a mechanism for the recognition of conflict and its resolution in order to make progress in meeting these established goals.
 Conflict management is the process of planning to avoid conflict when possible and manage to resolve such conflict quickly and efficiently when it occurs.
-VA Directive 5978.1, Alternative Dispute Resolution Program, addresses the conflict resolution and management process available in VA, as well as resources to engage in mediation as well as non-binding, or binding arbitration.
+VA Handbook 5978.1, Alternative Dispute Resolution Program, addresses the conflict resolution and management process available in VA, as well as resources to engage in mediation as well as non-binding, or binding arbitration.
 VHA expects VA medical center leadership to make use of these and other resources in communicating expectations to clinicians and other staff that conflictive, disruptive, inappropriate, intimidating, and uncivil behavior can compromise VHA's mission of high quality health care service to Veterans.
-VA staff who experience or witness such behavior are encouraged to advise an appropriate supervisor, Patient Safety Officer, or other individual as described in the following Agency resources: Alternative Dispute Resolution: VA Directive 5978.1, Alternative Dispute Resolution Program: Central Office (December 11, 2007) and station memorandums 653-000-012, Alternative Dispute Resolution and, Governance and Committee Structure 653-008-004.
+VA staff that experience or witness such behavior are encouraged to advise an appropriate supervisor, Patient Safety Officer, or other individual as described in Agency resources.